sjackman/talr/README.md

 - Physlr GitHub repo: <https://github.com/bcgsc/physlr>
 - What are linked reads? <https://www.10xgenomics.com/linked-reads/>

+# Pipeline

+1. Use Physlr to construct a physical map of the linked reads, which is an ordered list of barcodes.
+2. Identify a set of barcodes that covers a region of 100 to 200 kbp.
+3. Collect the reads from that set barcodes.
+4. Assemble those reads using a standard short read assembler.
+5. Repeat steps two through five for a tiling path of adjacent, overlapping regions.
+6. Combine these targeted subassemblies using a standard long read assembler.

 # Tasks

 For a list of tasks, see <https://github.com/sjackman/talr/issues/1>